-You can't skip the theory, so I'll explain how to understand faces.
-But rather than teach how to draw or general pencil drawing techniques, what I want to teach is a way of observing your surroundings and then make notes for yourself visually.
-Use whatever technique you’re most comfortable with, but don't use erasers while studying.
+In order to be able to draw a realistic face without references, you need to know how to understand faces.
+So we'll explain a way of observing your surroundings and then show you how to make notes for yourself visually.
+You can use whatever drawing technique you’re most comfortable with, but don't use erasers while studying.